degville/docs-cloud/en/install-maas.md

 To make this minimal configuration as accessible as possible, we'll be using single nodes for multiple services, reducing the total number of machines required.
-The four Compute nodes, for instance, will co-host Ceph, Glance and Swift, as well as the other services required by OpenStack.
+The four cloud nodes, for instance, will co-host Ceph, Glance and Swift, as well as the other services required by OpenStack.

 The hardware we'll be using is based on the following specifications:

 - 1 x MAAS Rack with Region controller: 8GB RAM, 2 CPUs, 1 NIC, 40GB storage
 - 1 x Juju node: 4GB RAM, 2 CPUs, 1 NIC, 40GB storage
-- 4 x OpenStack Compute nodes: 8GB RAM, 2 CPUs, 2 NICs, 80GB storage
+- 4 x OpenStack cloud nodes: 8GB RAM, 2 CPUs, 2 NICs, 80GB storage

 To get a better idea of the minimum requirements for the machines that run MAAS, take a look at the [MAAS documentation][minreq].

 As with the hardware, our network topology is also going to be as simple as possible whilst remaining both scaleable and functional.
-It contains a single zone for the four Compute nodes, with the machine hosting the MAAS region and rack controllers connected to both the external network and the single zone.
+It contains a single zone for the four cloud nodes, with the machine hosting the MAAS region and rack controllers connected to both the external network and the single zone.
 It's recommended that MAAS is the sole provider of DHCP and DNS for the network hosting the nodes MAAS is going to manage, but we'll cover this in an imminent